 - Wockhardt LTD

-Patients who took Zantac or a generic version should talk to their healthcare provider about alternative medication that do not have the same risks.
+Patients who took Zantac or a generic version should talk to their healthcare provider about alternative medications that do not have the same risks.

 If you have not been examined by a doctor, you should make an appointment.
 Many cancers associated with Zantac can be caught early using standard diagnostic procedures.